WHY EMAIL MARKETING FOR ARTISTS?

-As with anything, always Give Back!
+As with anything, always give back!
 Give back to the community by promoting other artists.
 Promote art events around you.
 Give something back to your art collectors.
-Could be a gif, a pleasant photo of your garden, your favorite pet photo.
+It could be a gif, a pleasant photo of your garden, your favorite pet's photo.
 Something that gives them joy

 Most people are inundated with emails, that’s no secret.
 Some companies (e.g. Artsy.com) recommend sending multiple times a week

 I find that is too often.
 I feel like all they want is my money.
 And.. they keep on recycling the same content.
-(Today I received their email with the 2016 content...
-Thanks, Artsy )
+(Today I received an email with 2016 content...
+Thanks, Artsy. )

 For me personally, once a month is the perfect cadence.
 It takes me 1-2 days to craft a good email.
 Often, I need to write a blog or prepare quality images for it.
 A month gives me enough content to share.
 Spending more time than that on email marketing for artists... is too much.